He pressed the phone to his ear, pacing back and forth in a small circle around the carpet of his apartment hallway. Claire answered in a heart beat.

 Shaun shakily returned his phone into his backpack’s side pocket, next to his scalpel.
 Dr. Glassman had weened him off of needing it in situations like this, of course he planned on exercising that today.

-“I left my keys on the counter..”
+“I left my keys on the counter..” he explained to himself.

 He could’ve done more to help Steve.

-Hands found their way to his hair.
+Clammy hands found their way to his hair.
 He tugged.
 Sharp.
 Everything felt dizzy.

 Claire was here..
 Oh..
 Claire was here.